trilio-demo/ansible-pipeline-operator/README.md

 An application backup can currently only contain extra CRs from one specified namespace.
 Therefore, the backup all of the reources in this demo, you need to create 5 application backupplans and 5 backups.
 This playbook will then create 5 applicaton backupplans and backups for the 5 namespaces.
 This playbook can also automate the restore process by iterating through the restores.

-You need to adjust the config file for which actions the ansible scripts will perform.
+You need to adjust the "trilio_kubernetes-config.yaml" file for which actions the ansible scripts will perform.

 To create the backupplans and backups:
 ```yaml